 - Provide adequate health insurance coverage - One of the reasons many employees stay put in an organization is the health care plans the employers provide them with.
 Once they realize the extra effort your company has put into protecting their family, they will want to stay with your company.

 - Treat your employees with respect – The morale of your employees will be affected if you do not give them their due respect.
 Reprimanding or criticizing them in the presence of their colleagues will create a negative effect on your employee.
-Be polite and do not forget to say “thank you” and “sorry” whenever the
+Be polite and do not forget to say “thank you” and “sorry” whenever the the occasion arises.

 No related posts.